 - September - peer learning on coding and computational thinking, Helsinki. (see key messages above)

-- October – plenary meeting Brussels, topic learning analytics. (see key messages above)
+- October – plenary meeting Brussels, topic learning analytics - minutes. (see key messages above)

 If you have any questions on the group please send an email to the group coordinators.